OpenVINO

-OpenVINO is an open-source software toolkit for optimizing and deploying deep learning models.
-It enables programmers to develop scalable and efficient AI solutions with relatively few lines of code.
-It supports several popular model formats and categories, such as large language models, computer vision, and generative AI.
+OpenVINO is an open-source software toolkit developed by Intel for optimizing and deploying deep learning models.
+It supports several popular model formats and workloads, including large language models, computer vision, generative AI, speech processing, and robot-policy deployment.

-Actively developed by Intel, it prioritizes high-performance inference on Intel hardware but also supports ARM/ARM64 processors and encourages contributors to add new devices to the portfolio.
-It sees great use in AI Sound Processing drivers when tied with Intel's Gaussian & Neural Accelerator (GNA).
+OpenVINO is optimized for Intel hardware, but offers support for ARM/ARM64 processors.
+It sees use in AI Sound Processing drivers when tied with Intel's Gaussian & Neural Accelerator (GNA).

-Based in C++, it offers the following APIs: C/C++, Python, and Node.js (an early preview).
+Based in C++, it extends API support for C and Python, as well as Node.js.

 OpenVINO is cross-platform and free for use under Apache License 2.0.

 Workflow

 The simplest OpenVINO usage involves obtaining a model and running it as is.
 Yet for the best results, a more complete workflow is suggested: